 1. ECON1001 Introduction to Microeconomics

-2. ECON1003 Mathematics for Social Sciences I OR

-ECON1004 Mathematics for Social Sciences II
+2. ECON1003 ECON1004 Mathematics for Social Sciences I OR Mathematics for Social Sciences II

-2 FOONIOOF laturali, atiana ta Otantiatian

-- 3. ECON1005 Introduction to Statistics
+3. ECON1005 Introduction to Statistics

-- 4. MGMT1001 Introduction to Management
+4. MGMT1001 Introduction to Management

-- 5. ACCT1002 Introduction to Financial Accounting
+5. ACCT1002 Introduction to Financial Accounting

-- 6. One of:
+6. One of:

 SOCI1002 Introduction to Sociology I OR

-SOCI1000 Introduction to Sociology II

-GOVT1011 Introduction to Caribbean Politics
+SOCI1000 GOVT1011 Introduction to Sociology II Introduction to Caribbean Politics

+37

-PSYC1003 Introduction to Psychology OR
+7. GOVT1011 PSYC1003 Introduction to Caribbean Politics Introduction to Psychology OR

-PSYC1004 Introduction to Social Psychology

-(,)

-- 7. ACCT1003 Introduction to Cost and Management Accounting - 8.
-FOUN1008 Introduction to Professional Writing OR FOUN1006 Exposition for Academic Purposes - 9.
-MGMT1000 Introduction to Computers - 10.
-One of:
+8. FOUN1008 Introduction to Professional Writing OR FOUN1006 Exposition for Academic Purposes

+9. MGMT1000 Introduction to Computers

-FOUN1101 Caribbean Civilization OR
+FOUN1101 Caribbean Civilization OR FOUN1201 Science, Medicine & Technology